 Often Caused By STIs

 In college aged men, epididymitis is often caused by sexually transmissible infections (STI) such as chlamydia or gonorrhea.
 Chlamydia is the most common bacterial STI, and it is particularly common among high school and college aged men and women.
-Fortunately, both chlamydia and gonorrhea can be cured with certain antibiotics, and testing is easily done.
+Fortunately, both chlamydia and gonorrhea can be cured with certain antibiotics (UPDATE: since our original postings, some strains of gonorrhea have become resistant to certain antibiotics), and testing is easily done.